Last revised on June 16, 2020.

 How should you clean your hands? | ||||||||||

 If you have soap and clean running water available, you can wash your hands to reduce the spread of germs.
-However, if soap and water are not available, you can use an alcohol-based hand sanitizer that contains at least 60% alcohol.
+However, if soap and water are not available, you can use an alcohol-based hand sanitizer that contains at least 70% alcohol.
+If hands are visibly soiled, alcohol-based hand rub will not be effective, so try to remove any soil with a wipe if possible.
 How to wash your hands with soap and water:

 How to clean your hands with a hand sanitizer